 - Protect the critical natural benefits of wetlands, watercourses and shorelines

 Within 10 days of submission, a permit will undergo a preliminary review to ensure that it is complete and that all necessary information has been provided.
-From here, assuming payment has been made and barring complications or unforeseen issues, the permit can generally be issued within 21 days.
+From here, assuming payment has been made and barring complications or unforeseen issues, the permit can generally be issued within 21 days for standard applications not requiring an engineering review.